 Then we have our own lives, seemingly unraveling and out of control.
-And so we medicate with food, sex, tv, work, drugs (legal and illegal) in hope of just getting through another day alive.
+And so we medicate with food, sex, tv, work, and drugs (legal and illegal) in the hope of just getting through another day alive.
 Our bodies and minds kick into survival mode, and anxieties set in.

 Does it have to be this way?
 Of course not.
 Changes can be made at any given moment in time.
 So what can we do to free ourselves from these impending anxieties?
 Here are 7 healthy and practical ways to unplug and overcome this global plague called “chronic stress”.

 - Stop allowing the bad news in.
 Easier said than actually doing it.
 Right?
 Especially when we’re connected through phone alerts, large digital displays, radios, tvs, and just day-to-day conversations.
 But we do have control over what we let in.
 Make it a conscious effort to stop the flow of negativity by turning off all media alerts, or at least the ones that focus on negative news.
 Choose what you watch.
 Why watch the news when you can watch a movie that will make you laugh instead?
 There are a number of platforms available that allows us to watch anything we want at any given time.
 Watch a comedy, something inspirational, or a cute animal vid to help shift your energy into a better space.
 The choice is always yours to make.